darrylcauldwell/planespotter/docs/VM-ALL.md

 =================
 Follow the bellow instructions if you want to deploy all Planespotter components on VMs.
 Make sure that the VMs are resolvable through DNS, in this documentation I refer to the fqdn I use, exchange these with your domain and desired hostnames.

-# Create the MySQL Database
+# Create the MySQL Database Server
 Install MySQL and create the Planespotter Database using the instruction in [VM-MySQL.md](VM-MySQL.md)

 # Create the API App Server